How is a Student Loan Different From a Scholarship

 What is a scholarship?

-They come in a variety of amounts, but the typical scholarship award is $9,520 per undergraduate student as of 2018-2019 and can cover the cost of a single class or your entire college education.
-Scholarships are also available through a wide variety of sources, including schools, private businesses, foundations, and nonprofit organizations.
+Scholarships come in a variety of amounts, but the typical scholarship award is $11,610 per undergraduate student as of 2023-2024 .Depending on the amount awarded, a scholarship can cover the cost of a single class or your entire college education.

 What is a loan?